PaulaBarteau/data-migration/NMMNH/Telework/Teresa Mayfield-Meyer.markdown

 3 | Load 1,908 records, 2,250 events and 1,919 parts for localities 3000-3299
 1 | GitHub issues related to other IDs
 1 | email and follow up on specimens for Hannah (23920, 23921, 23922, 24090, 47800, 60681, 64510)
-1 | correct public loalities 150-159
+1 | correct public localities 150-159

 ## 2020-04-02 Thursday
 Hours | Work Description